astropy/astropy/docs/table/operations.rst

    M31 2012-01-02  17.0  16.0    --
    M82 2012-10-29  16.2  15.2  45.0

-Two of the observations do not have X-ray data, as indicated by the "--" in the table.
+Two of the observations do not have X-ray data, as indicated by the ``--`` in the table.
-When there are any missing values the output will be a masked table.
+When there are any missing values the output will be a masked table (see :ref:`masking_and_missing_values` for more information).
 You might be surprised that there is no X-ray data for M31 in the output.
 Remember that the default matching key includes both ``name`` and ``obs_date``.
 Specifying the key as only the ``name`` column gives::